slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You can spend hundreds of hours practicing a piece using too many muscles on every key press.
 If your body awareness isn’t great, you might not find out until your hand cramps up right before your performance.
 A couple seconds to catch that mistake, a couple minutes to tell you a story of that happening to others, and the piano teacher’s just saved you months. -> value of a coach\

-If [more]information was the answer we’d all be billionaires with six packs. -- derek sivers
+> *'If more information was the answer we’d all be billionaires with six packs.' -- Derek Sivers*

 Here’s how it works:
 Read your programming book as normal.
 When you get to a code sample, read it over